Mackoulmitchell/GeekText-REST-API/README.txt

 '/addBook': Takes eight parameters (String author, String title, int isbn, double cost, String description, String publisher, int year, int copiesSold) in a specific order.
 Adds a book to the database with the given attributes.

-'/AddToShoppingCart': Takes two parameters (String isbn, int quantity).
+'/Cart/Add': Takes two parameters (String isbn, int quantity).
 Adds a book to the shopping cart using the isbn parameter, of the quantity specified in the 'quantity' parameter.
+Will merge duplicate database entries.

 '/Cart/Remove': Removes a book from the user's shopping cart.
-(In development)

 '/Cart/': Takes a String 'id' as a parameter.
 Returns the user's shopping cart as an ArrayList of Strings.